arielbk/YDKJS-Blog/Up and Going/README.md

 console.log(addFive(2)); // 7
 ```

-So when the makeAdder function is invoked by assigning it to a variable, a value is passed in.
+When the makeAdder function is invoked by assigning it to a variable, a value is passed in.
 For `addFive` this is 5.
 That value is then passed into the `add` function within `makeAdder` and there it is **remembered**.

 `makeAdder` then actually returns the function within itself, `add()`, along with the value that was passed into it and saved.

 So when makeAdder returns the function the variable definition effectively becomes:
 ```javascript
 var addFive = function add(y) {
                 return 5 + y;
               }
 ```

-So, now addFive can be used as a function with the value passed in when it was created remembered.
+So, now addFive can be used as a function in its own right.
+The value that was passed in when it was created is remembered/preserved.

 Closures are particularly helpful with public APIs, variables can be instantiated from a function and values can be stored inside them privately.
-Still struggling to get my head around this one, but I'm sure it will come with practice.
-Scopes and Closures is the next book, after all.
+This is a tricky concept...
+Scopes and Closures is the next book in the series, and will explore this more deeply.

 ## This identifier
-Okay, this will be interesting to look at.
 I have been using `this` for a while now, and I sort of know what its all about, but not really...
-**`this` does not refer to the function itself, but rather how it was called**
+**`this` does not refer to the function itself, but rather to where it was called from**

 `this` can work in one of four ways:
-- if there is nothing within a basic function that `this` can refer to it will search for a global variable, or else return `undefined` in strict-mode
+- if there is nothing within a basic function that `this` can refer to it will search for a global variable, or instead return `undefined` in strict-mode
 - if you call a function as a value within an object, `this` refers to that object
 - when the call() method is used, `this` belongs to the function where the call is
 - if you use `new` then `this` is reset to a brand new instance of the function

 ## Prototypes
-If you reference a property on an object and it doesn't exist on that object explicitly, the objects prototype will be searched as a sort of 'fallback'.
+If you reference a property on an object and it doesn't exist on that object explicitly, the object's prototype will be searched as a sort of 'fallback'.

-This behaviour can emulate class and inheritance, but it is not that.
-It is far more realistic and beneficial to view it as 'behaviour delegation' – covered indepth later.
+This behaviour can emulate class and inheritance, but it is *not actually* that.
+It is far more realistic and beneficial to view it as 'behaviour delegation' – this will be covered in depth later.

 ## Old and New
 Many of the techniques in JS will not work on older browsers, and this needs to be addressed.
 We have two options: polyfilling and transpiling.